brayomumo/Tembea/README.md

-# smart_farm
+# travel_App

-A new Flutter project.
+A Flutter app to demonstrate use of cubit packages in flutter.

 ## Getting Started